 Clocks stopped when one of the largest non-nuclear explosions in history ripped through Beirut.
 Inside wrecked homes and shops, the force of the shockwaves froze the dials of timepieces, some vintage, others sleek and modern.

 It was 6:07 pm.
-Thousands of lives were upended and the Lebanese capital -- no stranger to disaster -- was transformed into a hellscape.
+Thousands of lives were upended and the Lebanese capital – no stranger to disaster – was transformed into a hellscape.

 Much like the broken clocks, the catastrophe appears to have been suspended in time.
 Thursday marks two years since the port explosion.
 Yet the city’s hardest hit, eastern neighborhoods still bear the scars of the blast.
 The relatives of at least 215 people who perished still rally for justice.
 The judicial investigation into the explosion is moribund.
-And the port’s hulking wheat silos -- which withstood the effects of the blast despite their proximity -- have been burning for weeks.
+And the port’s hulking wheat silos – which withstood the effects of the blast despite their proximity – have been burning for weeks.

--- known colloquially by the pejorative term al-sulta, or “the power" -- has evaded justice and tried to sweep the memory under the proverbial rug.
+In the two years since the explosion, Lebanon’s political elite – known colloquially by the pejorative term al-sulta, or “the power” – has evaded justice and tried to sweep the memory under the proverbial rug.
 For activists, especially relatives of the deceased, it was painfully reminiscent of the way in which the country’s civil war ended in 1990.

 Then, an amnesty law absolved Lebanon’s warring parties of apparent crimes against humanity and war crimes, including massacres, rapes, extrajudicial executions and mass displacement.
 Accounts of the 15-year conflict are nowhere to be found in the country’s official history books.
 An entire population was instructed to move on.

 The authorities’ playbook has been similar in its response to the 2020 port blast, which remains the single most deadly explosion in Lebanon’s modern history, causing material and physical casualties as far as 12 kilometers (7.5 miles) away.